GitZH-Chen/GyroBN/README.md

 ## Implementations
 This source code contains GyroBN on the Grassmannian and hyperbolic spaces.
-We also implement RBN and ManifoldNorm on the Grassmannian, as shown in Tab.
+We also implemented RBN and ManifoldNorm on the Grassmannian, as shown in Tab.
 3.

 ## Requirements